kappa-db/multifeed-storage/README.md

-Create a "local" hypercore `feed` from an optional `localName`, `opts` (passed to hypercore's constructor), and an optional `cb(err, feed)` called after feed metadata has been written to internal storage.
+Create a "local" hypercore `feed` from an optional `localName`, `opts` (passed to hypercore's constructor), and an optional `cb(err, feed)` called after feed metadata has been written to internal storage and the feed is ready.

 "Local" hypercores are feeds where the secret key is stored locally and the local machine may append messages.
 A new keypair is created when `createLocal()`